PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

   message: 'An error occurred (INVALID_REQUEST_PAYLOAD)';
 }
 ```
-- If the network is already listed, the result is `true`.
+- If the network is already listed, no UI change, the result is `true`.
 - If the user decline the proposal, the method fails with this error :
 ```typescript
 interface USER_REFUSED_OP {